JeffersonLab/clara-docs/docs/clas/installation.md

 a user specific work directory.

 ```
-setenv CLARA_HOME /UserHome/myClara
+$ setenv CLARA_HOME /UserHome/myClara
-setenv CLARA_USER_DATA /UserHome/work
+$ setenv CLARA_USER_DATA /UserHome/work
 ```

 <div class="admonition note" markdown="1">
-Note that CLARA_USER_DATA is optional, in case you are installing your own Clara environment.
+Note that `CLARA_USER_DATA` is optional, in case you are installing your own Clara environment.
-In all cases, if you forget to set CLARA_USER_DATA variable it will assume that it is pointing to the mandatory CLARA_HOME variable.
+In all cases, if you forget to set `CLARA_USER_DATA` variable it will assume that it is pointing to `$CLARA_HOME`.
 This means that if you are using the common Clara installation you might face permission exceptions at the run-time.
 </div>

 ### CRE installation

 Download the following script:

 {% download file: install-claracre-clas.sh, name: install-claracre-clas %}

 Change permission of this file to make it executable, and run:

 ```
-./install-claracre-clas.sh -v <CLAS12 plugin version>
+$ ./install-claracre-clas.sh [ -v <CLAS12 plugin version> ]
-                           -f <CLARA distribution version>
+                             [ -f <CLARA distribution version> ]
 ```

 CLAS12 plugin distributions will be accessed at: